TanishkaMarrott/Real-Time-Streaming-Analytics-with-Kinesis-Flink-and-OpenSearch/README.md

 **The Pain-Point:-**

-Submitting a task to the _ExecutorService_ is asynchronous.
-However, upon submitting the task, it returns a _Future_ object immediately, which helps in tracking the status and retrieving the result at a later point.
+Submitting a task to the _'`ExecutorService`'_ is asynchronous.
+However, upon submitting the task, it returns a `Future` object immediately, which helps in tracking the status and retrieving the result at a later point.
-_**Future.get() forces the calling thread to wait. this makes the solution only partially asynchronous.
+_**`Future.get()` forces the calling thread to wait. this makes the solution only partially asynchronous.
 Not recommended**_

 **Our Solution:-**

-_ExecutorService_ + _CompletableFuture_
+_`ExecutorService`_ + _`CompletableFuture`_

-I've used a combination of both, since CompletableFuture provides non-blocking methods like thenApply() and thenCombine() to handle asynchronous task results.
+I've used a combination of both, since `CompletableFuture` provides non-blocking methods like `thenApply()` and `thenCombine()` to handle asynchronous task results.
 These execute post the completion of Future.
 My entire workflow is now fully asynchronous.
 It allows chaining and managing tasks efficiently without blocking the calling thread.

 </br>